-After a quick sauté of the vegetables I add some fresh chopped tomato because it's summer, they are in my garden right now and just waiting to add their deliciousness to the dish.
+After a quick sauté of the vegetables, add some fresh chopped tomato if it's summer and you can get some nice fresh tomato.
+I grow them every summer in my garden.
 If you don't have a garden or fresh tomatoes, (or it's in the middle of winter) canned work perfectly well.
-If you do use canned diced tomato, chop them up a little more finely then what comes in the can.
+If you do use canned diced tomatoes, chop them up a little more finely than what comes in the can.
 You want the tomato to melt into the sauce.
-Then add a bit of fresh thyme and oregano, a few dashes of Worcestershire sauce, cayenne pepper to give it a kick and some chicken stock to make it saucy.
+Then add a bit of fresh or dried thyme and oregano, a few dashes of Worcestershire sauce, cayenne pepper to give it a kick, and some chicken stock to make it saucy.
 Once these have cooked for a few minutes, about 5 - 7, add the shrimp and just stir them gently around to get them hot and well coated in sauce.
 They are already cooked, they are small, it doesn't take long.

 I used snapper (sometimes called rock cod) in this dish, but you could use another white fish in its place.
 Whatever you use, make sure the bones are all removed, nothing worse than taking a bite of fish and getting a mouthful of bones that you have to gracefully extract.
 The combination of cornmeal (I used coarse cornmeal) and flour give the fish a nice coating and crunch.
 You may notice I didn't use salt on the fish as the Slap Ya Mama seasoning mix has plenty.
 If you find the cornmeal/flour mix is not adhering well to your filet, try spraying the seasoned filet with a little non-stick cooking spray to help it stick.